divadde/GaV/README.md

 The results highlight three critical insights regarding the **GaV** architecture:

-1.  **Necessity of the Full Loop:** The **Vanilla** approach fails to reliably capture column semantics (~59% accuracy), proving that simple prompting is insufficient for complex data understanding tasks.
+1.  **Necessity of the Full Loop:** The **Vanilla** approach (standard LLM prompting) fails to capture column semantics reliably (~59% accuracy with GPT-5), proving that column understanding requires iterative reasoning and evidence gathering.
 2.  **Efficiency of the "Warm-Start":**
-    * The **Verifier Only** configuration achieves good accuracy (81%) but is slower (583s) due to the lack of context, which forces the agent into costly refinement loops.
+    * The **Verifier Only** configuration is accurate but slow (e.g., 583s for GPT-5) because the lack of initial context forces the agent into costly refinement loops.
     * **GaV (Ours)** uses the Description component to "warm-start" the verification.
-While this increases the input context (~179k tokens), it actually **reduces the total execution time** to 509s (-13% compared to Verifier Only) and boosts accuracy to **87%**, as the Verifier starts with a stronger hypothesis.
+While this increases the input context, it significantly **reduces the total execution time** (e.g., down to 508s for GPT-5) and boosts accuracy to **87%**, as the Verifier starts with a stronger hypothesis.
-3.  **Cost-Effective Scalability:** The **gpt-5-mini** model with the GaV architecture achieves **82% accuracy**, outperforming the larger GPT-5 model in the "Description Only" setup (77%).
-This demonstrates that our neuro-symbolic architecture enables smaller, cheaper models to perform competitively on complex industrial tasks.
+3.  **Cost-Effective Scalability:** Remarkably, **GaV with gpt-5-mini** achieves **82.0% accuracy**, outperforming the larger GPT-5 model in the "Description Only" setup (77%).
+This demonstrates that our agentic architecture enables smaller, cheaper models to perform effectively on complex industrial tasks.

 ---